city96/ComfyUI_ExtraModels/README.md

 WIP implementation of [HunYuan DiT by Tencent](https://github.com/Tencent/HunyuanDiT)

-> [!WARNING]
-> Only a proof of concept, most things don't work yet and only 1024x1024 is supported.
->
-> The text encoder device/dtype selection also doesn't work.

 The initial work on this was done by [chaojie](https://github.com/chaojie) in [this PR](https://github.com/city96/ComfyUI_ExtraModels/pull/37).

 Instructions: